bryanlabra/Data-Visualization-Methods/README.md

 UMAP and t-SNE: Calculates UMAP and t-SNE embeddings for visualizing clusters in 2D.

 ### 6. Visualization:
-Plots PCA, UMAP, and t-SNE, coloring cells by Louvain clusters to visualize how cells are grouped in each projection.
+Plots PCA, UMAP, t-SNE, Force Atlas 2, and Diffusion Map coloring cells by Louvain clusters to visualize how cells are grouped in each projection.